GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 #### Group Products?
 * Disable this feature to prevent products from being grouped at the end of a PDF.
 Instead, they'll be displayed in the order they appear in your Form Editor.
 * As of Gravity PDF 5.1, you can completely remove the Product table.
-Prior to 5.1, to remove you have to ungroup the products and remove them [using the the Customise Field setting](#customise-fields).
+Prior to 5.1, to remove you have to ungroup the products and remove them [using the Customise Field setting](#customise-fields).
 * You can find this setting at the bottom of the *Template* tab when [editing the PDF Settings](../users/setup-pdf.md#template) for Core and Universal PDF templates.

 ### Toggle Field Labels